-When someone first takes cocaine the effects will make them feel high, but the more cocaine is used the less effect it has on the person taking it.
 The effects of crack smoking are immediate, peaking (coming up) for about two minutes and lasting for about 10 minutes.
 When snorting coke, it takes longer to peak.

 The effects of snorted cocaine last longer than smoked cocaine but still are not very long lasting, only around 20-30 minutes.
 As a result, users may feel the need to keep taking cocaine, or take several doses, to reach the desired high and maintain it.